On average, your neighbors pay $100 a month.See Your Rates

 Insurance companies doing business in Arizona provide the Arizona Department of Transportation (ADOT) with data on all policy cancellations, non-renewals, and new policies.
 If the Arizona DOT receives a notification that your policy is inactive, they’ll send a form for you to fill out and return to verify your insurance status.

 If you’re caught driving in Arizona without proof of insurance, you will be subject to a fine of at least $250 for the first offense.
-In addition, your driver's license/registration will be revoked for a period of 3 months.
+In addition, you'll lose your driver's license/registration for a period of 3 months.

 Filing an SR-22 form may be required under the following circumstances: